junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 • Pain high in the belly

 If her blood pressure keeps going up (to 160/110 or higher) or if she shows any of these signs ,  get medical help fast!
-If she is already having seizures, see p.
-178.
+If she is already having seizures, see [page 178](#page-178).

 ## HIV and Pregnancy

 If the mother has HIV, HIV can spread to her baby while it is still in her womb or during birth.
 Medicines can help prevent the baby from getting HIV.
-Talk to a health worker who has experience working with people who have HIV, and see p.
-398 for more information.
+Talk to a health worker who has experience working with people who have HIV, and see [page 398](#page-398) for more information.

 # [250](#page-250)